kani-sha/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 **Note**: because you may have changes still sitting in a pull request, you'll want to make this new branch directly from main.
 This may seem weird because you won't be able to see the other parts (e.g., your proof of concept) in VSCode.
-This is okay as parts 1-5 can be executed in isolation and merged together later.
+This is okay as p arts 1-5 can be executed in isolation and merged together later.
 However, this does mean that you may be waiting for a pull request to see if your different features fit together.
 Once the pull request merges, you will need to pull the changes from main into your current branch